justin/jww-error-reporting/README.md

     /// The error code for the specific error type. var code: Int { get }

-    /// A non-user facing string describing the error. var message: String { get }
+    /// A non-user-facing string describing the error. var message: String { get }

     /// Whether the specific instance of the error should be send to logstash for